Space-yg/discord.yg-types/README.md

-# discord.yg-types
+# Discord.yg-types
-Python types for the Discord API
+Python types for the Discord API.

+In progress...

+If you wanna contribute, you can open open an issue or make a pull request.